Tessie Reynolds: Record breaking bike ride

 Cycling magazine wrote a scathing report on the "scantiness" of the outfit, complaining of loss of modesty and calling the feat a "lamentable incident".
 Similarly, the Yorkshire Evening Post pointed out that cycling was not a pleasant sight for a man, but that a woman's "abnormal hips" made it worse.
 The publicity, despite being negative, helped improve women's rights with the suffragette movement in particular noting it was a big milestone.
 Further, it helped show that women need not be tied to the street that they grew up in and had a means to travel.
 Another effect of the publicity was that Reynolds received love letters, including a marriage proposal from a stranger who was apparently significantly older than her.
 Reynolds and her family took advantage of the celebrity status, with Reynolds promoting a number of female bicycles over the following years, always in rational cycling attire.

 The record stood for a year before it was beaten by 42 minutes in September 1894 by E. White from Dover Road Club.
 Reynold's ride led her to be noted as a key 19th-century cyclist.
 She was denied the possibility of starting a Brighton branch of the national Female Cycling Association when she was 18, supposedly due to her age and "lack of experience", but more likely due to association with her rational outfit.

+Personal life

 In 1908, Reynolds married Montague Salisbury Main and moved to Barnet, Hertfordshire (now North London), having three children who all died in childhood.
 There she became a road safety officer, a role rarely performed by women in London during the 1930s and 1940s.
-By 1948, her husband also died and she focused her work on accident prevention.
+By 1948, her husband died and she focused her work on accident prevention.
 Reynolds died in 1954, aged 77, with local papers covering her death.

+Legacy

+In March 2026, Transport for London announced that one of their hire bikes would be named after Tessie Reynolds following public nominations for names of women who have had an impact on making cycling more accessible for women and girls.